mikebarkas/vagrant-puppet-lamp-dev-server/README.md

 ## Virtual LAMP Server for Development

-Virtual development server built with Vagrant and provisioned with Puppet.
+Creates a Drupal centric Ubuntu LAMP server for development.

-Creates an Ubuntu LAMP server.
+Uses VirtualBox to build with Vagrant and provisioned with Puppet.

 ----